SENSUIKAN!

 14 May 1943:

-Departs Yokosuka with ComSubDiv 7 Captain Tamaki Tomejiro embarked on her fifth war patrol.
+Departs Yokosuka for Attu with ComSubDiv 7 Captain Tamaki Tomejiro embarked on her second supply run-cum-combat patrol.

 21 May 1943: Operation "KE-Go" - The Evacuation of Kiska:

-The Imperial General Headquarters decides to abandon Attu and evacuate the garrison at Kiska.
+Arrives in the area off Attu to commence her fifth war patrol.
+On that same day, the Imperial General Headquarters decides to abandon Attu and evacuate the garrison of Kiska.

 25 May 1943:

-The I-7 is ordered to return to participate in supply/evacuation missions to Kiska.
+I-7 is ordered to abort the patrol and head to Kiska.

 26 May 1943: